AutoxingTech/axbot_restbook/docs/guides/start_websocket.md

-# Start Websocket
+# Getting Started with WebSockets

-Besides REST API, we have websocket for realtime information.
+In addition to the REST API, we provide WebSockets for real-time information.

-Unlike REST API's request/response behavior, Websocket allows constantly two-way communication between the client and the server(robot).
+Unlike the request-response model of the REST API, WebSockets allow for continuous two-way communication between the client and the server (the robot).
-This is especially useful when the robot needs to report back fast changing information, such as:
+This is particularly useful for reporting rapidly changing information, such as:

 - The pose of the robot
 - Planning state